 Keep in mind that every foot of pipe will add resistance to the suction, so you will need to calculate the amount of static-pressure loss that will occur between your dust collector and where your tools are set up.
 As each manufacturer is different, you should check their websites for performance curves (the one to the right).

 Should I get a Single Stage or Two Stage?

 Single-stage systems are cheaper than two-stage systems, which means that they are worse and not as effective?
 It is likely so.
 A two-stage collector will first draw air into a separator that filters out the larger pieces.
 From there, the smaller pieces reach a filter.

 The benefit is that the largest particles (including chips) don’t clog the filter and ensure that the filter suction is always working with no hiccups.
 So yes, while you will notice that a two-stage collector is generally more expensive than a one-stage collector, its system design will ensure that it always runs smoothly and sucks out all harmful particles out of the air.

 When it comes to these types of products, they are designed to offer improvement in your shop, so you need to check that you are getting a high-quality one.

 They are made to clean your workshop and keep your space free from dust, debris, and other particles.
 Not only can these make your shop look messy and can make work more difficult to complete, but they can also cause some health issues if you are breathing them in.

-This is where dust collectors come in, and they can be used alongside a respirator to protect your skin and lungs from particles.
-A lot of power tools do come with their own dust collectors, but purchasing a full-size device is recommended
+This is where dust collectors come in, and you can use them alongside a respirator to protect your skin and lungs from particles.
+Many power tools come with their own dust collectors, but purchasing a full-size device is recommended.